olegon/thecodingtrain-snake-applesoft-basic-challange/README.md

 # The Coding Train - AppleSoft Basic Snake Game Challange

 How was coding like 40 years ago?
-In my opinion, besides modern software complexity, modern tools makes our life easier.
-While I was coding this challange, I've missed our modern debuggings tools!
+In my opinion, besides modern software complexity, modern tools make our life easier.
+While I was coding this challange, I've missed a lot our modern debuggings tools!

 ![running software](./running_picture.png)